Quantum Oscillons are Long-Lived: Conclusions

 Quantum oscillons may also be relevant in low energy QCD, where other types of solitons, Skyrmions \cite{Sk} and Hopfions \cite{FN}, after quantization, are known to describe baryons \cite{ANW} (atomic nuclei \cite{Mant,Sk1,Sk2,Sk3,Sk4,Sk5,Sk6}) and glueballs \cite{FNW, Chi} respectively.
 In fact, some long-lived oscillating pionic configurations exist in the chiral Lagrangian up to order $O(p^2)$ \cite{QCD}.
 The phenomenological imprint of oscillons in this context remains to be discovered.

 In the future we will extend our analysis to higher orders to $\epsilon$ and $g$ to determine the dominant oscillon decay mode in the vacuum, and when subjected to incident radiation \cite{yam}.
 In Eq.~(\ref{eveq}) we saw that, at the leading order in $g$, the fields obey the classical equations of motion.
 Classically there is no radiation at any order in $\epsilon$, and so we expect that the same will be true in quantum field theory.
-The leading decay will then arise from perturbative corrections in $g$, corresponding to multi-loop diagrams.
+The leading decay will then arise from perturbative corrections in $g$, corresponding to multi-loop diagrams. { \thesection{Appendix \Alph{section}} \thesubsection{\Alph{section}.\arabic{subsection}} \theequation{\Alph{section}.\arabic{equation}}}